WiFire/Android-SDK/README.md

 # WiFire SDK for Android.
-Allows apps to embed WiFire functionality - see www.getwifireapp.com
+Allows apps to embed WiFire functionality

 You will need an API key for the WiFire SDK service to work.
 Please email wifire.bizdev@mobstac.com to get an API key.